HarryPaniccc/DnD/World of Helodaria/Desseran.md

 When Thay split into its smaller city states, the center of the empire maintained its control in Desseran.
 The Zhulkir council

 ### The Fall
-As demonic forces grow in the west the red wizards begin to grow weaker and other forces raise against the thingy
+As demonic forces grow in the west the red wizards begin to grow weaker and other forces raise against the thingy.
+The god emperors returned and went across the continent battling the foes they found.

+During this time the war for the [[Nightshade Peaks]] was fought which culminated in the death of [[Unnamed Avatar of the Bahamut]] and the loss of the [[Heart of the Abyss]].

+### Something should happen here

+### Modern Day